 1. Zero waste our home!
 We already do a good bit to avoid creating trash, but there is always room for improvement!
 I’ve created a variety of reusable make up removers and I’m going to have to write all about how I made my own sour dough starter!

 2. Declutter 20 items per month.
 Last year I decluttered 2016 items from this house.
-We were able to get rid of 12 things this month.
-A few of the mister’s shirts and cups that we don’t use!
+This month we cleaned out the garage and it looks amazing!

 3. Create only 12 bags of garbage per year.
 Americans are super wasteful.
 We are going to try to only produce one 13 gallon kitchen trash bag per month!
-We had to take out our first trash bag and the second is only halfway full!
-(Spoiler alert, I have some crazy ideas for less garbage this summer!)
+The picture on the left is everything that we cleaned up around the neighborhood.
+And on the right is the same picture from last month.
+We are still in bag number 2!!

 9. Green up my school.
 Schools create an absurd amount of trash!
-My class recycled 55 pounds of plastic bags through the trex program and we saved the hug drink cups from the garbage in my class!
+My class recycled around 150 pounds of plastic film and I’m still working on collecting magazines to recycle.

 12. Travel more with the family!
 We managed to visit so many places last year and have some major traveling ideas for this year!
-We didn’t do much this month, but we have been thinking of all the places that we need to visit!
+We went to Williamsburg, VA over Easter break and loved the history!
+(And gardens!)